privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 sudo docker-compose stop
 ```

-If for some reason it's not working, you can stop each container manually
+If for some reason it's not working, you can stop each container manually:

 ```sh
 # stop containers